krakjoe/pthreads-polyfill/README.md

 *pthreads-polyfill* does not implement the same execution model, for obvious reasons, and has no external dependencies.

-*pthreads-polyfill* will fill for v2 or v3.
+*pthreads-polyfill* will fill for v2 or v3, however behaviour is consistent with v3, which is the version new projects should target.

 Testing
 ------